 If so, it is likely to be condensation.
 Condensation happens when moist air touches a cool surface.
 It forms water droplets.
 It can also happen when large pieces of furniture, for example wardrobes and beds, are placed against an outside wall.

-It is important to reduce condensation in the home to avoid mould developing.
-The good news is there are steps you can take to stop it happening.
+Preventing condensation in the home is your responsibility.
+But the good news is there are steps you can take to stop it happening.